ascend4/ascend4/DER.md

 ### 1. Full GUI semantics

-The browser/object path is working, but broader GUI editing/action paths still need deliberate exercise against derivative pseudo-instances.
+The browser/object path is working, and the edit paths now clear derivative algebraic defaults consistently.
+More end-to-end interactive exercise is still useful, but the core mutation semantics are no longer just intended behavior.

-### 2. QRSlv semantics
+### 2. Broader non-DAE solver semantics

-The intended QRSlv behavior is clear, but the full system-analysis path still needs to be implemented and tested.
+QRSlv is now the tested reference implementation for algebraic solves.
+The remaining question is how broadly to encode the same policy for other non-DAE solver contexts.

 ### 3. Hybrid/event semantics